 - The situation (formal or informal)

 One of the most common ways to greet someone in Spanish is simply to say a friendly “Hola.”
 This term is basically a "hi" in Spanish and is used to greet family members, friends, and colleagues in informal situations.

 “Hola” can be used at any time of the day or night when we meet somebody.
 You can never go wrong with saying Hola.
 Just remember that the h is silent in Spanish, so the correct pronunciation of Hola is without the h (ola).

 Add Some Formality

-- Something to remember here is that buenas noches can be used to greet someone in a formal situation, and it also means “good night.”
+Something to remember here is that buenas noches can be used as a formal Spanish greeting, and it also means “good night.”
 If you use it as a “good night,” you could add que duermas bien, which is translated as “sleep well” (literally, it means: “so you dream well”).

 The Clock Runs Differently